George Davidson (geographer): Biography

 Other positions held by Davidson include president of the California Academy of Sciences from 1871 to 1887, Honorary Professor of Geodesy and Astronomy, and Regent of the University of California from 1877 to 1885.
 After his forced retirement from the Coast Survey in 1895, he became the first professor of geography at the University of California, Berkeley, and chaired that department from 1898 until his retirement in 1905, and remained an emeritus professor until his death.

 He was succeeded by Ruliff S. Holway.
 In 1906 he was one of the Founders of Seismological Society of America and its first elected President (1906–1909).

 Davidson was one of 182 charter members of the Sierra Club in 1892 and served as a member of its board of directors from 1894 to 1910.

-He died in San Francisco on December 1, 1911.
+He died in San Francisco on December 1, 1911, and was buried at Cypress Lawn Memorial Park in Colma.